“Color itself is a degree of darkness.”

 Light and darkness, brightness and obscurity, or if a more general expression is preferred, light and its absence, are necessary to the production of color… Color itself is a degree of darkness.

 But perhaps his most fascinating theories explore the psychological impact of different colors on mood and emotion — ideas derived by the poet’s intuition, which are part entertaining accounts bordering on superstition, part prescient insights corroborated by hard science some two centuries later, and part purely delightful manifestations of the beauty of language.

 This is the color nearest the light.
 It appears on the slightest mitigation of light, whether by semi-transparent mediums or faint reflection from white surfaces.
 In prismatic experiments it extends itself alone and widely in the light space, and while the two poles remain separated from each other, before it mixes with blue to produce green it is to be seen in its utmost purity and beauty.
 How the chemical yellow develops itself in and upon the white, has been circumstantially described in its proper place.

 In its highest purity it always carries with it the nature of brightness, and has a serene, gay, softly exciting character.

-As no colour can be considered as stationary, so we can very easily augment yellow into reddish by condensing or darkening it.
-The colour increases in energy, and appears in red-yellow more powerful and splendid.
+As no color can be considered as stationary, so we can very easily augment yellow into reddish by condensing or darkening it.
+The color increases in energy, and appears in red-yellow more powerful and splendid.

 All that we have said of yellow is applicable here, in a higher degree.
 The red-yellow gives an impression of warmth and gladness, since it represents the hue of the intenser glow of fire.